input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 In terms of development impacts and resources, Peras requires only a minimal modification to the ledger CDDL and block header.
 Around cool-down periods, a certificate hash will need to be included in the block header and the certificate itself in the block.
 Implementing Peras does not require any new cryptographic keys, as the existing VRF/KES will be leveraged.
 It will require an implementation of the ALBA algorithm for creating certificates.
 It does require a new mini-protocol for diffusion of votes and certificates.
 The node's logic for computing the chain weight needs to be modified to account for the boosts provided by certificates.
 Nodes will have to persist all certificates and will have to cache unexpired votes.
 They will need a thread (or equivalent) for verifying votes and certificates.
 Peras only interacts with Genesis and Leios in the chain-selection function and it is compatible with the historical evolution of the blockchain.
 A node-level specification and conformance test will also need to be written.

 In no way does Peras weaken any of the security guarantees provided by Praos or Genesis.
 Under strongly adversarial conditions, where an adversary can trigger a Peras voting cool-down period, the protocol in essence reverts to the Praos protocol, but for a duration somewhat longer than the Praos security parameter.
 Otherwise, settlement occurs after each Peras round.
 This document has approximately mapped the trade-off between having a short duration for each round (and hence faster settlement) versus having a high resistance to an adversary forcing the protocol into a cool-down period.
 It also estimates the tradeoff between giving chains a larger boost for each certificate (and hence stronger anchoring of that chain) versus keeping the cool-down period shorter.

-### Recommended next steps

-The Peras workshop recently held in Edinburgh identified the following possible next steps for prototyping and analysis of the protocol:

-- Complete proofs.
-    - Voting strings.
-    - Liveness of the protocol.
-    - Soundness of the executable specification.
-    - Synchronize with Praos formalization.
-    - Prepare a publication or online supplement.
-- Complete conformance suite.
-    - Tests for non-voting parts of the protocol.
-    - Serialization format and inter-process communication for testing third-party implementations.
-    - Package for easy installation and use.
-- Recommend parameter values.
-    - Seek and analyze stakeholder requirements, especially from partner chains.
-    - Develop a parameter-evaluation tool (based on the Markov-chain simulator) that provides a full set of impact metrics for a given set of parameters.
-- Reach out to stakeholders.
-    - Populate website with latest results.
-    - Online versions of all analysis, simulation, and visualization tools.
-    - Organize a stakeholder workshop and/or a Intersect Consensus Technical WG.
-        - Feedback on specification format.
-        - Feedback on conformance suite.
-        - Feedback on and refinement of the draft CIP.
-- Tooling fixes and enhancements
-    - Improve the usability, efficiency, and testing of the ΔQ software.
-        - Provide out-of-the-box and possibly interactive visualization.
-        - Provide faster numeric computations (e.g. using discretized CDFs and fast vector operations, possibly offloaded to GPU).
-        - Provide additional combinators (e.g., quantile-arrival time) for the DSL.
-    - Improve the protocol visualizer.
-        - Allow users to inject adversarial behavior or network disruptions (e.g., "split brain" scenarios).
-        - Make visualization scalable in the browser to long chains (i.e., hours of simulated block production) and large networks.
-    - Improve the prototype simulator.
-        - Add an efficient implementation suitable for large networks and long simulations.
-        - Create a simple DSL for inputting simulation scenarios for both honest and adversarial behavior.
-    - Improve the Markov-chain analyzer.
-        - Add a DSL for defining scenarios.
-        - Add visualization and analysis tools.
-    - Collaborate with higher-resolution network simulation efforts, potentially implementing Peras on them.
-        - PeerNet
-        - ce-netsim
-- Move from the "pre-alpha" to the "alpha" version of the protocol.
-    - Requires completion of the Peras paper.
-    - Formalize and implement the preagreement YOSO abstraction.